Gayatri-Priyadarsini/Measuring-Compliance-of-Consent-Revocation-on-the-Web/README.md

 - Saves network requests.
 - Repeats this across different consent states.

-More details in the README.md file in the Crawler_scripts folder.
+More details in the README.md file in the 'Crawler_scripts' folder.
 All results are stored in a new folder named after the domain you entered.

 ### Data analysis scripts (available in util_scripts folder)